hazelgrove/phi/2-type-aliases/2-type-aliases.md

 # Overview
 To be able to define type aliases, first we need to introduce a **kind system** to classify type constructors including the singleton kind which is used to express the type aliases.
 Second, we need to be able to construct **type variables** to stand for some type.

-Also, for a good user experience, new error messages for cursor inspector is needed.
+Moreover, new error messages for cursor inspector is needed.
 For the pretty printer, we also need to support the new syntax.

 # Proposed Changes
+## Type-Level Language
+### Type Variables

+To support type alias, first we need to support type variable in our type level language.

+Files to change :
+   * `UHTyp.re` : add support for type variable
+   * `HTyp.re` :  add support for type variable
+   * We need to support type variable context Delta
+   * `Action.re` : be able to construct and use type variable

+#### `HTyp.re` :
+TODO: propose the change to HTyp.t (see polymorphism branch, Charles Chamberlain)

+#### `UHTyp.re` :
+TODO: propose the change to UHTyp.t (make sure you consider invalid type variables)

+    TODO: writing down the kinding rules for kind inconsistencies and invalid type variables

+TODO: how will Action module change

+#### `Action.re` :

 ## Singleton Kind System
-### Kind Checking
+File to change:
+   * `HTyp.re`

 Here we introduce a kind system for Hazel:

     type t ::= ...